HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="calc_properties.sql"
 ) }}

-Although pixel units didn’t shift at all in terms of their usage in calculations, percentages lost a bit of ground compared to the long tail of other units, falling four points since 2020.
+Although pixel units didn't shift at all in terms of their usage in calculations, percentages lost a bit of ground compared to the long tail of other units, falling four points since 2020.

 {{ figure_markup(
   image="most-popular-units-using-calc.png",